BenPrime3/GitHubCloneProject/README.md

-This is a description of my repo
+This is the description of my repo second line